-(a) Disclosure of the risk management objectives and policies

-The Group defines Operational Risk as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+(a) Disclosure of the risk management objectives and policies The Group defines Operational Risk as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 When policies, processes or controls fail to perform, there is potential of business disruption which can lead to financial losses.
 The management of operational risk is an integrated part of the Bank's overall risk management activities and concerns all functions and personnel of the Bank.
 Operational risks can have legal or regulatory implications, potentially also leading to financial loss.
 Operational risk exposures are managed through the implementation of a common framework for the identification, assessment, reporting, control, monitoring and mitigation of operational risk.
 The Group has invested in technology to manage and mitigate against operational risk and a strong awareness of operational risk has been embedded in the culture of the Group.
 The Framework's purpose is to contain the risk within acceptable levels and parameters as determined by management and to ensure that the Group has sufficient information to make informed decisions about additional controls, adjustments to existing controls or other risk mitigation efforts.
 However, the Group cannot expect to eliminate its exposure to operational risk, therefore its main objective is to maintain such risk within acceptable levels and parameters.
 The primary responsibility for managing operational risk lies with the Businesses and the support functions (i.e. the First Line of Defence) and the appointed Operational Risk Champion in each department.
-They are responsible of collation of key risk indicators, incident reporting and the execution of Risk Control Self-Assessment (RCSAs).
+They are responsible for collation of key risk indicators, incident reporting and the execution of Risk Control Self-Assessment (RCSAs).
 The second line of defence is performed by the Operational Risk Management Unit with the Group's Risk Management Department and a senior management Operational Risk Committee (ORMC).
 Each of the respective roles and responsibilities are covered under the Group ORM policy as approved by the Board.

-Note 5.5 of the Annual Report & Financial Statements 2021 further details the monitoring and processes in place to manage this risk.
+Note 5.5 of the Annual Report & Financial Statements 2022 further details the monitoring and processes in place to manage this risk.
 Two key components of Operational Risk are IT risk and Legal risk.
-In view of their importance they are considered separately as detailed in Note 5.5.1 and 5.5.2 of the Annual Report & Financial Statements 2021.

-(b) Disclosure of the approaches for the assessment of minimum own funds requirements under the economic perspective in line with the Standardised Measurement Approach ('SMA') as per Article 317 of the CRR to ensure there is no underestimation of operational risk through the use of the Pillar 1 capital calculation.

-The Group assesses the capital requirements for operational risk under Pillar 1 by reference to the Basic Indicator Approach ('BIA') in line with Article 315 of the CRR.
-Moreover, the Bank undertakes an additional assessment on Operational Risk capital requirements
+In view of their importance they are considered separately as detailed in Note 5.5.1 and 5.5.2 of the Annual Report & Financial Statements 2022. (b) Disclosure of the approaches for the assessment of minimum own funds requirements The Group assesses the capital requirements for operational risk under Pillar 1 by reference to the Basic Indicator Approach ('BIA') in line with Article 315 of the CRR.
+Moreover, the Bank undertakes an additional assessment on Operational Risk capital requirements under the economic perspective.
+In prior years the Bank has used the Standardised Measurement Approach ('SMA'), as defined in Article 317 of the CRR, to assess operational risk capital requirements under the economic perspective.
+However, in 2022 the Bank deployed an internal model for assessing its operational risk capital requirements under the economic perspective.
+The model takes into account the Bank's material operational risks, and their estimated likelihood of loss and severity of loss, and uses these data points as input to a Monte Carlo simulation.
+The output of the Monte Carlo simulation determines the Bank's operational risk capital under the economic perspective.

 Under the Basic Indicator Approach the capital requirement for operational risk is equal to 15% of the relevant indicator, being the average over the last three years of the sum of Operating Income before net impairment.
-At 31 December 2021, the Group took an operational risk capital charge of USD8,047,225.
+At 31 December 2022, the Group took an operational risk capital charge of USD 5,627,350.